 When I wore my deployment pin while I was working at the running store, I had a handful of customers who wanted to talk with me about their opinion of the war.
 When it got to be too much (which only happened a couple times) I just told them, "You know, I'm really proud of my husband, but right now I'm just not in an emotional state to talk about that."
 Maybe for you, it will mean walking away.
 Maybe it will mean a quick inner prayer "Lord Jesus, help me handle this ignorant person with grace."
 Maybe it might mean putting that person in their place.
 And you know what?
 If you start crying, maybe they'll never say that hurtful thing to anyone else again.

 3. Stand up for yourself.
 Maybe it means insisting that you keep your phone near you at work.
 Or possibly asking your in-laws for a little space when he first gets home.
+If you work, take advantage of the military clause in the Family Medical Leave Act to spend some extra time with him before he leave or/and or when he gets home.

 4. Remember that it's hard for his mom too.
 As his wife, it's going to affect you (and your kids if you have them) the most.
 The next person it will in most cases affect most is his mom.
 Her baby is at war.
 What she's going through is different, but very hard as well.